Rifat-R/Rifat-R/README.md

     self.email = "rifatrahman2003@gmail.com"
 ```

-💻 I am passionate about building efficient, reliable backend systems and exploring machine learning.
+💻 I am passionate about building efficient, reliable backend systems and ML infrastructure.
 Currently a final-year Computer Science student at the University of Sheffield, focused on developing practical software and deepening my understanding of system design.
-I enjoy learning Rust, building GUIs, and continuously expanding my knowledge.
+Currently learning Rust and building GUI applications.

 ### 💼 Credentials